 Dan Rootham adds:

-Interestingly the article above also mentions the Erichsen family connection.
-CBR's wife Rosamond Lucas was half-Danish through the Erichsens, and Nelly Erichsen was a family friend.
+Interestingly the article above also mentioned the Erichsen family connection.
+CBR's wife Rosamond Lucas was half-Danish through the Erichsens, and Nelly Erichsen was a frequent visitor in the Rootham household.
 Nelly was born in Newcastle upon Tyne and became a professional artist and illustrator whose career is described in Wikipedia.
 The Rootham house in Cambridge was full of Nelly's pen and ink landscapes and studies.

-There's also a detailed article about Vladimir Peniakoff (photo on right) on Wikipedia.
+There's also a Wikipedia article about Vladimir Peniakoff (photo on right) titled Popski's Private Army.

 Left to right: Jasper, Rosamond and Cyril Rootham (with hat)